+Reminiscent of their own REV1, the SREV1 was Yamaha once again going all out to take on the big brands, namely Lexicon in the studio reverb space.
 The Yamaha SRev1 is perfect for recording studios, audio post, broadcast, concert halls, theaters, or anyone looking for superb quality reverb that sounds just like the real thing, with the option to sample the reverberation characteristics of any location for use back in the studio.

 Unlike conventional digital reverberators, which synthesize reverberation using contrived signal-processing algorithms, the new Yamaha SRev1 Sampling Reverberator from Yamaha employs digital convolution processing to impose an acoustic “fingerprint” of a previously measured environment onto any audio signal, faithfully recreating the original reverberation, with accurate reflection detail identical to that produced had the sound been heard in that environment.

 Sonic “fingerprints” are produced by measuring the impulse response (i.e., acoustic characteristics) of an environment, which involves “blasting out” time-stretched pulses through an accurate speaker system and recording the results via carefully placed microphones.
 The resultant impulse-response data can then be used by the Yamaha SRev1 to convolve the captured acoustic characteristics onto any audio signal.
 Sampling on location Firing time-stretched pulses

 In addition to stereo reverb (2-channel mode), the Yamaha SRev1 offers four-channel processing for surround reverb (4-channel mode).
 Alternatively, the Yamaha SRev1 can be configured as two fully independent reverberators (2-channel x2 mode), each with its own inputs, outputs, and program settings.